Queso Dip with Chorizo

 • Slowly pour in heavy whipping cream while stirring.

-• When heavy cream is heated through but not simmering, start adding cheeses one handful at a time.
+• When heavy whipping cream is heated through but not simmering, start adding cheeses one handful at a time.
 Keep stirring slowly until cheese is melted and smooth.
 Stir in salt and cumin and take off heat.

 • Transfer queso blanco into a serving dish and top it off with cooked chorizo.
 (Make sure the bowl is big enough to fit both.)